Air India may get new buyers in May-June

-New Delhi, March 26 (IANS) The much-delayed privatisation of Air India is likely to complete in the first half of this year.
+New Delhi: The much-delayed privatisation of Air India is likely to complete in the first half of this year.

 Speaking at the Times Network India Economic Conclave, the Union Minister for Civil Aviation, Hardeep Singh Puri said that financial bids for the national carrier will be submitted sometime in May.
 He said that the timeline for the submission of financial bids was decided in a meeting on Thursday.